Brownsville (Nassawadox, Virginia)

 Brownsville is a historic home located near Nassawadox, Northampton County, Virginia.
 It was built in 1806, and is a two-story, brick structure with a gable roof and interior end chimney.
 A 1 1/2-story frame wing was added in 1809.
 The interior features Federal style woodwork.

-According to the Federal Writers' Project, a prehistoric Indian village once stood here.
+According to the Federal Writers' Project, a prehistoric Indigenous village once stood here.

 Brownsville was listed on the National Register of Historic Places in 1970.